Superphysics Superphysics

 Therefore no harm will be done.
 This is the state of mind in which I approach the argument.

-On the other hand, Cebes appeared to grant that the soul was more lasting than the body, but he said that no one could know whether the soul, after having worn out many bodies, might not perish herself and leave her last body behind her; and that this is death, which is the destruction not of the body but of the soul, for in the body the work of destruction is ever going on.
+On the other hand, Cebes believes that the soul is more lasting than the body.
+But he thinks that no one could know whether the soul, after having worn out many bodies, might not perish herself after her last body.

 They denied a part of the preceding argument.